Student Organizations and Events

 Every spring, M3 brings local middle- and high-school students to campus to experience Math in the World.
 After a key-note address about new ideas in mathematics, the students work with our faculty members in small workshops to explore interesting aspects of mathematics.
 Through this outreach event, we promote higher math education as well as share ideas of what can you do with a Mathematics degree.

 LVAIC event held at least once a semester which allows students to present their work to other LVAIC schools.

 To learn more about our Clubs & Organizations.

 The Schattschneider Mathematics and Computer Science Prize

 The Schattschneider Mathematics and Computer Science Prize is awarded to an outstanding junior or senior woman mathematics or computer science major who has shown great interest and potential to pursue an undergraduate research opportunity for a graduate degree in mathematical sciences.
 The awardee will be selected in accordance with the conditions outlined in the Fund's Governing Statement and based on the department's overall evaluation of the student's interest and ability to succeed based on their cumulative undergraduate experience.
 This includes, but is not limited to, their academic coursework, research experience, and involvement in the department, university, and broader mathematics/computer science community.
 The awardee will be selected in March, included in the Award Ceremony for Outstanding Students, and recognized in the Commencement Program.

 2022 Gabrielle Demchak

 The Marlyn A. Rader Memorial Prize in Mathematics

-The recipient of the award must have completed at least six courses in mathematics at the College, including at least one 300-level course, and be among the top students whose mathematics cumulative grade point average is 3.7 or above.
+The recipient of the award must have completed at least six courses in mathematics at the University, including at least one 300-level course, and be among the top students whose mathematics cumulative grade point average is 3.7 or above.
 Normally, the recipient will be a senior.

 2018 Brittany Strausser